-7.1.
-Liquidity
+2.1 Liquidity

 Sufficient liquidity will be held to cover reasonably anticipated redemptions.
 If necessary, there is a general authorisation to borrow up to 5% of the market value of a Fund to cover settlement requirements relating to that Fund.
 Such borrowing is to be used solely to meet redemption requests and will be for a maximum period of 15 business days and in each instance the Supervisor will be advised of drawdowns occurring and when the amounts have been repaid.
+To date the funds have not borrowed, nor have any intention to.

-7.2.
-Valuation
+2.2 Valuation